United States Academic Decathlon® Curriculum

-• The U.S. Academic Decathlon® is excited to announce that the overall curricular theme for 2025–2026 will be The Roaring Twenties.
+The U.S. Academic Decathlon® is excited to announce that the overall curricular theme for 2026–2027 will be Journeys of Transformation: An Exploration of Travel and Transportation.

 Following is some general information on the topics in each of the subject areas.

-ECONOMICS: The economics curriculum will cover fundamental economic concepts, microeconomics, and macroeconomics and will include a thematic section on the U.S. economy in the 1920s.
+- Economics: The economics curriculum will cover fundamental economic concepts, microeconomics, and macroeconomics and will include a thematic section on the economics of transportation.

-LITERATURE: The literature curriculum will present an introduction to the literature of the Jazz Age and will include critical reading, one long work of literature, and selected shorter works.
-The long work of literature will be The Great Gatsby by F. Scott Fitzgerald.
+- LITERATURE: The literature curriculum will explore journeys, quests, and travel in literature and will include critical reading, one long work of literature, and selected shorter works.
+The long work of literature will be The Remains of the Day by Kazuo Ishiguro.

-SCIENCE: The science topic will be an introduction to electricity and magnetism.
+- SCIENCE: The science topic will be an introduction to animal behavior and migration.

 The full subject area outlines will be posted on the U.S. Academic Decathlon website <www.usad.org> on May 1 and will be published in the U.S. Academic Decathlon Study Guide, which will be available on May 15.